-There are many different forms of walking.
+There are many different types of walking.
 They range from gentle to demanding.
 Walking can build fitness and improve health and mood.
 It's also fun.

 The pancreas makes digestive enzymes and essential hormones.
 Pancreatic disorders include inflammation, known as pancreatitis, and type 1 and type 2 diabetes.

 Music has the ability to awaken forgotten memories and the emotions associated with these memories.
-This may be very helpful for people with dementia.
+This may be very helpful for people with Alzheimer's disease.

 The gallbladder stores bile, which helps fat digestion take place.
 Gallstones are solid lumps in bile that can cause a lot of pain when they enter bile ducts.

 Dogs can enjoy Christmas with their family, but safety should always be kept in mind.
 Human celebrations often involve dangers for pets.